AnthonyRuffino/web-game/requirements/menu-system-with-skins.md

 ## Current State

-After the reversion, we have no menu system at all.
-We need to rebuild the entire dynamic menu infrastructure from scratch, with proper viewport-relative scaling and image support.
+We have existing menu systems in the codebase that provide excellent patterns:
+- **`ui/menuManager.js`**: Mature menu system with proper layering, blocking overlays, and callback support
+- **`data/ui/menuBuilder.js`**: Visual menu builder with component system
+- **`requirements/menu-creation-system.md`**: Comprehensive requirements for menu architecture

+The Electron-based menu system needs to align with these existing patterns while adapting to the Electron environment and viewport-relative scaling requirements.

 ## Solution: Dynamic Menu System with Skins